microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

         node --version
     ```

-1. From a command prompt/terminal navigate to your bot project folder and type the command:
+1. Install the bot-builder tools.
+In a command prompt/terminal navigate to your bot project folder and type the command:
     ```cmd
     npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen
     ```